 Both the vegan and keto diets can be used short-term under medical supervision in a therapeutic setting but are not recommended for long-term use for most people.
 Avoiding animal products can lead to nutrient deficiencies.
 Some common ones are low iron and low B vitamin levels.
-Deficiencies in these nutrients will most definitely lead to fatigue.
+Some people wonder if not eating meat will make you tired.
+A restrictive diet that cuts out whole categories of foods can definitely lead to fatigue.

 The ketogenic diet cuts out most carbohydrates.
 It’s too bad that carbs are taught to be feared.
 Complex carbohydrates are beneficial because they help our bodies burn fat without depleting muscle stores for energy.
 Plus the right carb choices (think: sweet potatoes and other starchy vegetables) provide us with fiber to slow the digestion process.

 Restricting certain food groups can also place an added stress on our bodies that we just don’t need.
 Restrictive diets can also cause adrenal burn-out, which will make us extra tired.
 You can read more about the various types of clean eating diets and my thoughts on their pros and cons here.

 The bottom line is that by expanding your dietary choices, you might resolve your possible nutritional deficiencies and combat your fatigue that way.

 4. Fatigue Can Occur If Your Thyroid is Underactive